vnklaimis/FantasyNight-docs/rules/server.rst

 Vehicles
 --------
 Vehicles will never be force-sold, unless it has been parked in a force-sold interior and you have been inactive for 30 days or it has not been used for 14 days.
 If you purchase an interior that was force-sold and vehicles still exist in the interior, they will be deleted if inactive or they will be taken as parked there in character.
-When being impounded you also have 14 days to release your vehicle, else the respective faction may claim your vehicle and sell it to another player.
-This regardless if you're inactive or not.

 Impersonations
 ==============